LinzSavvy/LinzSavvy/README.md

 ## Hi there!
-You may think this is clever, but I'm just folowing my nose! 👋
+You may think this is clever, but I'm just following my nose! 👋

 <!--